 There were a number of reasons for the difference in the outcome of the two earthquakes.
 The Chilean one was under the sea and at a deeper level than the one in Haiti.
 This reduced the impact to some degree.
 The main reason for the difference, however, lay in the disparity of wealth between the two countries.
 Haiti is the poorest country in the Western Hemisphere while Chile is one of the richest.
 The infrastructure in Haiti was very poor while that in Chile was much more solid.
 Chile was rich enough to afford to build earthquake proof buildings, not an option for Haiti.
 Poverty kills in many ways.

 In many cases humankind has created conditions that increase the frequency and severity of natural events.
 There are suggestions that climate change has increased the frequency and severity of hurricanes, for example.
 The floods in countries like India and Bangladesh are affected by increased melting of Himalayan glaciers.
-Deforestation of the Gulf Coast area in the USA as Mangrove Swamps were cut to make way for development exacerbated the impact of Hurricane Katrine.
+Deforestation of the Gulf Coast area in the USA as mangrove swamps were cut to make way for development exacerbated the impact of Hurricane Katrina.
 Millions of people face a bleak future unless humankind takes steps to stabilise global temperatures and then reduce them.

-- Emergency funds have been released to Médecins Sans Frontières (MSF) to support their work responding to over half a million Rohingya refugees fleeing violence in Myanmar and seeking refuge in Bangladesh.
+- Emergency funds have been released to Médecins Sans Frontières (MSF) to support their work responding to over 500,000 Rohingya refugees fleeing violence in Myanmar and seeking refuge in Bangladesh.

 - In Yemen, Bishops’ Appeal released funding through Tearfund Ireland for medical supplies in light of the most recent cholera outbreak.

 - The East Africa Appeal is open for all those who wish to contribute to emergency and famine responses in Ethiopia, Kenya and Somalia.East Africa Appeal: